Ohge/Docker-TransHeadCouchRage/README.md

 ## Future Releases
-- Use apache2 instance to compact all 4 services on to a single port with a simple frontend.
+- Use Nginx instance to compact all 4 services on to a single port with a simple frontend.

 - Add PLEX and Samba support.